janelletam/leetcode-practice/6-Sept-1st.md

 # Sept 1st Practice Problems
 ## Notes
--
+- Read questions properly and see what I'm allowed to use!!

 ---
 ## Problems
-1. Product of array except itself
+1. Product of array except itself (WITH division)

 **Time complexity:** `O(n)`